Investing Brokerages & Advisors

 Visit Robinhood Visit Acorns

-• Robinhood margin account: Offers margin investing, where you can borrow money to buy stocks, giving you more purchasing power and flexibility.
+Robinhood is the only of these two brokerages that offers margin investing, where you borrow money to buy stocks, giving you more purchasing power and flexibility.
 To use this feature, you need to become a Robinhood Gold member, apply for margin investing, and have at least $2,000 in your account.

 Keep in mind